Toure-exe/JVM-based-compiler/README.md

 # JVM-based-compiler
 Compiler for a simple programming language that runs over the Java Virtual Machine.
-The language contains basic arithmetic operations and input and output functions.
-Variables aren't explicitly declared, and every arithmetic operations and conditions use the polish notation.
+The language contains basic arithmetic operations and input/output functions.
+Variables aren't explicitly declared, and every arithmetic operations, assignment and conditions use the polish notation.

 ## Context Free Grammar (CFG)
 ![CFG](https://user-images.githubusercontent.com/40024835/174915959-c2fb8ead-456f-4c2f-a5c4-b92c9dd64df6.png)

 ## Instructions
 The compiler take the input program from the "program.lft" file.
 After the compilation process, if no errors are reported, an Output.class will be generated.
-After your program is wrote, follow these steps:
+After your program is wrote, follow these steps (java commands):
 1) javac Translator.java (compile the "Translator.java file)
 2) java -jar jasmin.jar Output.j (generte the Output.class file by using the Jasmin library)
 3) java Output (run the Output.class file)

+(Maybe i'll upload a build.xml file to automate these three steps)

 ## Code exemples